 - a front-end Meteor app, reading articles from MongoDB

-This simple architectural decision ensured the front-end app was always ready to serve requests; the backend could be independently restarted if needed without taking down client connections; and there would always be data in the database, even if a few minutes stale in case the backend choked on a particular news feed.
+With this approach, the front-end app was always ready to serve requests; the backend could be independently restarted if needed without taking down client connections; and there would always be data in the database, even if a few minutes stale in case the backend choked on a particular news feed.